 Following a disappointing fifth place finish at the 2012 Canadian championships, Paul and Islam decided to move to the Detroit area to train with renowned coaches Angelika Krylova and Pasquale Camerlengo, who are also the coaches of Canadian teammates Kaitlyn Weaver and Andrew Poje.

-Paul and Islam made their only appearance at a senior ISU Championship in 2012 when they finished sixth at the Four Continents.
-They finished fourth at the 2013 Canadian championships.
+Paul and Islam made their first appearance at a senior ISU Championship in 2012 when they finished sixth at the Four Continents.
+A bronze medal at the 2014 Canadian championships earned them a spot on their first Olympic team and they finished 18th in Sochi.
+One month later they cracked the top 10 at their first world championships.

 2010 World Junior Silver Medallists… 2011 and 2014 Canadian Championship Bronze Medallists…